hackerb9/vt340test/charset/math.md

 and/or horizontally adjacent character positions.
 To use this table, find the character you want to build (along the top of the table).
 On the left side of the table are various pieces of the characters needed to create the whole.
-Follow the top row choice, say, Integral, all the way down the table.
+Follow the top row choice, say, INTEGRAL, all the way down the table.
 Use the hex value beside the symbol name you wish to print.
 For example, to build an oversize integral, you will need a top integral (hex 24), bottom integral (hex 25), and vertical